-RE-GROW PR URBAN-RURAL AGRICULTURE PROGRAM PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE \$92,500,000 PRDOH LMI, UN, SB 70% LMI GOAL MAX AWARD VARIABLE START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO
+RE-GROW PR URBAN-RURAL AGRICULTURE PROGRAM

+PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE

+\$92,500,000 PRDOH AND LMI, UN, SB

+PUERTO RICO SCIENCE, TECHNOLOGY & RESEARCH TRUST.
+70% LMI GOAL

+MAX AWARD START- END DATE ELIGIBLE AREA

+VARIABLE DURATION OF GRANT PUERTO RICO

 The sustained high winds and intense rainfall of the hurricanes decimated agricultural production across the Island.
 Prior to the Hurricane, 85% of food in Puerto Rico was imported.
 In rural areas, loss of crops contributed to enhanced erosion conditions and promoted opportunities for landslides.
-Impacts to staple crops such as coffee, plantains, banana, yams, pigeon peas, coconut, eggplant, which carries economic impacts for successive years due to growth and maturation cycles.
+The hurricanes impacted staple crops such as coffee, plantains, banana, yams, pigeon peas, coconut, eggplant, which carries economic impacts for successive years due to growth and maturation cycles.
 Loss of agricultural production in the post-disaster period has highlighted significant food security challenges and supply chain deficiencies in both urban and rural areas, beginning with the ability to maintain businesses and the supporting supply chains that industry sector depends on.